History of CF / CFA / CFB

 Raymond Cherubini-Celli studied architecture at Carnegie Tech, graduating in 1929, then went on to study at the Ecole des Beaux Arts in Fontainebleau, France where he further explored his talents as a painter and a violinist as well as an architect who inherited his father’s love of antiques.
 While in France Raymond met a fellow architect and formed what became a lifelong family friendship with George Nakashima, an architect and later a famous internationally prominent Japanese/American woodworker.
 Nakashima was in France studying art, sculpture and architecture.
 After returning to America the two began their careers in architecture; Nakashima discovered woodworking and the two brothers Raymond and Mario became his lifelong friends.
 George Nakashima, of Samurai lineage, was a keen observer of nature and a philosopher.
 He captured his philosophy when he authored observations in “The Soul of the Tree” a famous book about philosophy, wood and the making of objects by hand with natural materials.
 Mario also held this same belief.
 These three had lengthy discussions of philosophy, nature and architecture.

-After France, Raymond set up a small practice in the Century Building in Pittsburgh from about 1935 until 1949.
+After France, Raymond set up a small practice in the Century Building in Pittsburgh from 1935 until 1949.

 Architect and Poet